MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 - The architecture (sometimes referred to as the *bitness*) of Teams and Office 365 ProPlus installed on the device don't have to match.
 For example, you can install the 32-bit version of Teams on a device running the 64-bit versions of Office 365 ProPlus.
 To change the architecture of Teams, for example from 32-bit to 64-bit, you need to uninstall the 32-bit version of Teams and then install the 64-bit version of Teams.
 - For more information for IT Pros about Microsoft Teams, see [Microsoft Teams documentation](https://docs.microsoft.com/MicrosoftTeams/Microsoft-Teams).
 - You can also use PowerShell to remove Teams from a device running Windows, as shown in this [script sample](https://docs.microsoft.com/microsoftteams/scripts/powershell-script-teams-deployment-clean-up).
+- On devices running Windows, if you previously installed Teams separately from installing Office 365 ProPlus, you might see multiple instances of **Teams Machine-Wide Installer** under **Control Panel** > **Uninstall a program**.